ubleipzig/marctools/README.md

 =======

 Convert MARC21 [*lok* data](https://wiki.bsz-bw.de/doku.php?id=v-team:daten:datendienste:marc21) into a tabular format, using *001*, *004*,
 *005*, *852.a* fields.
 Why?
-In a use case, we had a large MARC which we wanted to convert to a tabular form.
-Using `yaz-marcdump` and `grep` and
+In a use case, we had a large MARC file which we wanted to convert to a tabular form.
+Using `yaz-marcdump` and `grep` or
-`awk` would work, too, but it's dependent on the printed output of `yaz-marcdump`.
-Using an XSLT stylesheet on turbomarc gets `xsltproc` killed.
+`awk` would work, too, but it's a bit dependent on the printed output of `yaz-marcdump`.
+Using an XSLT stylesheet on turbomarc gets `xsltproc` killed (out of memory).
 So why not try Go?
-It should be faster than python and easier to implement then C++.
+It should be faster than python and easier to implement then [C](http://www.indexdata.com/yaz/doc/marc.html).
 Note: There are yet other ways, like splitting the large MARC file into pieces and then apply the XSL transformation.

 Build - you'll [need a Go installation](http://golang.org/doc/install):